learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 ## Machine Learning with Spark - Lab

 ## Introduction

-In the previous lesson, you saw how to manipulate data with Spark DataFrames as well as create machine learning models.
-In this lab, you're going to practice loading data, manipulating it, and fitting it in the Spark framework.
-Afterward, you're going to make use of different visualizations to see if you can get any insights from the model.
-This dataset is from a Taiwanese financial company, and the task is to determine which individuals are going to default on their credit card based off of characteristics such as limit balance, past payment history, age, marriage status, and sex.
+Previously you saw how to manipulate data with Spark DataFrames as well as create machine learning models.
+In this lab, you're going to practice loading data, manipulating it, preparing visualizations, and fitting it in the Spark MLlib framework.
 Let's get started!

 ### Objectives